Jvymvn/things-to-trade/README.md

 ### Future Updates

 The trading app is currently a prototype.
 Many updates and changes are to come, your trades will not be lost with updates.
-New features will added to enhance your trading experience.
+New features will be added to enhance your trading experience.

 ### Screenshots